-At Greenwood, we encourage our students to reflect on the values that are important to them, who they want to become as they transition to adulthood, and to engage with the question, “Do my actions match my expressed values?”
+At The Greenwood School, we encourage our students to reflect on the values that are important to them, who they want to become as they transition to adulthood, and to engage with the question, “Do my actions match my expressed values?”

-This fall, we challenged the students to think about what kind of men they want to become and what words they hope friends, co-workers, or family members use to describe them.
-The results were powerful.
+We challenge students to think about what kind of men they want to become and what words they hope friends, co-workers, or family members use to describe them.
+The results are powerful.

 Hanging in the main academic building are photographs of our students’ responses to the prompt: “I want to be a man who….”
 These portraits represent Greenwood’s focus on character building along with self advocacy and academics.
 We are honored to have the opportunity to help guide your sons each day on their journey towards manhood, and we are inspired by their remarkable efforts.